Linaro/lava/doc/lava-results-queries.rst

   entity=$(object_name)&conditions=$(object_name)__$(field_name)__$(operator)__$value,$(object_name)__$(field_name)__$(operator)__$value,...

-.. note:: object_name can be ommited if it's the same as the query object set.
+.. note:: object_name can be omitted if it's the same as the query object set.
 	  Operator is one of the following - exact, iexact, contains, gt, lt.